Corey Chamblin

-Corey Jermaine Chamblin (born May 29, 1977) is an American football coach who is the defensive coordinator and safeties coach for the Birmingham Stallions of the United Football League (UFL).
-He was previously the defensive backs coach for the San Antonio Brahmas.
+Corey Jermaine Chamblin (born May 29, 1977) is an American football coach who is the senior offensive analyst at Arizona State.
+He previously served as the defensive coordinator for the St. Louis Battlehawks of the United Football League (UFL).
 He is a former professional gridiron football defensive back and was signed by the Baltimore Ravens of the National Football League (NFL) as an undrafted free agent in 1999.
 He played college football at Tennessee Tech.
 As a player, Chamblin has also been a member of the Jacksonville Jaguars, Green Bay Packers, Tampa Bay Buccaneers, Denver Broncos, Rhein Fire, and Indianapolis Colts.

 He was head coach of the Saskatchewan Roughriders of the Canadian Football League (CFL) from 2012 to part-way through 2015.
 He won the 101st Grey Cup and was awarded the Annis Stukus Trophy, given to the CFL's Coach of the Year, in 2013.